stephengold/sport/README.md

 ## Acknowledgments

-The ConveyorDemo app derives from sourcecode contributed by "qwq".
+The ConveyorDemo app derives from source code contributed by "qwq" in March 2022.

 This project has made use of the following libraries and software tools: